-Barnali Choudhury is an Associate Professor at University College London.
+Barnali Choudhury is Professor of Law at University College London.

-Her current research focuses on the intersection of economic and human rights issues at both domestic and international levels.
-She has worked in Canada, the US, Switzerland and the UK.
 Barnali has worked on a large number of projects addressing issues such as foreign investment, corporate law and corporate social responsibility.
-Her work has informed international arbitral tribunals and the UK’s House of Lords EU Select Committee.
+Her work has informed the United Nations, international arbitral tribunals, the UK’s House of Lords EU Select Committee, the House of Commons, the UK government’s international trade committee, and various non-governmental organizations.

 Barnali is a lawyer admitted to practice of law in Canada.
 Prior to joining academia she practiced international investment arbitration and corporate law representing Fortune 500 companies.
 She specialized in mergers and acquisitions and corporate insolvency and later worked as an investment arbitrator lawyer specializing in ICSID and NAFTA arbitrations.
 Her work involved drafting agreements, pleadings and briefs, research, and appearing before courts and tribunals.